y6699a/ps5_lua_loader/README.md

 ## Credits

+* excellent blog [post](https://memorycorruption.net/posts/rce-lua-factorio/) where most of the ideas of lua primitives are taken from
 * flatz - for sharing ideas and lua implementations
 * null_ptr - for testing & ideas
 * gezine - for sharing the vulnerable games & ideas